minghong/DP-ID/README.md

 ## DP-ID
-If you in Windows system, you can run DP-ID it step by step.
+# If you in Windows system, you can run DP-ID step by step.

 The codes are located in the **code** folder, lena.bmp(256*256) is an example.

 Step 1 : run **sanke_like.py** to obtain the matriax of image